 - A sunset before it hides

 Life can go from fast to supersonic if we keep focusing on and pursuing what we still don’t have.
-Or, it can slow down if we intentionally take time to appreciate what we have already been given.
+Or, it can slow down if we intentionally take time to appreciate what we already do.
 Notice that I said “take time” not make time.
 Time is all we have.
 If we do not learn to take time for the things that matter the most, they will be swallowed up and we will never get a chance to appreciate them again.
 That is why I believe that Thanksgiving should not be celebrated only once a year.
-Neither should Christmas, Mother/Father’s Day, Independence Day, Valentines, birthdays and anniversaries.
+Neither should Christmas, Mother/Father’s Day, Independence Day, Valentines, birthdays, and anniversaries.
 While these all offer the opportunity to stop and appreciate people and things, they are also designed to provide a quick fix to dysfunctional relationships and, of course, guaranteed profit to creditors!
-We should practice being thankful regularly.
+Instead, we should practice being thankful regularly.
 We should spend quality time with family and friends more often.
 We should say “I love you” frequently.
 We should take care of our bodies daily.
 And, we should celebrate life and freedom as much as possible.

 “Man is like a breath; his days are like a passing shadow.” – Psalm 144:4